Lesley White, head of ORJ Solicitors’ Health and Safety Department, assesses sentencing guidelines for those breaching H&S regulations

 Other factors – Adjustments will also be made by the court to take account of a guilty plea; assistance during the investigation, ancillary orders such as compensation and, in the case of an individual, being disqualified from acting as a director.

 Individual offenders – The Sentencing Council Guideline applies to individuals as well as companies.
-The factors used to determine an individual’s offence category, culpability, mitigation, proportionality of penalty and so on vary slightly – but the principles are broadly similar.
+The factors used to determine an individual’s offence category, culpability, mitigation, the proportionality of penalty and so on vary slightly – but the principles are broadly similar.

 Let’s be clear: The Sentencing Council Guideline is resulting in more significant, far-reaching fines than in previous times.
 It is designed to ensure that it is not only right but more cost-effective to take the correct precautions rather than expose others to risk.edit